microsoft/DMF/Dmf/Modules.Library/Dmf_RingBuffer.md

 ##### Returns

-NTSTATUS This Method fails if the given Client buffer is not large enough.
+NTSTATUS.
+This Method fails if the given Client buffer is not large enough.

 ##### Parameters
 Parameter | Description